xaviergenelin/Data-Channel-Prediction/Reports/Socmed.md

 ## Graph 4

 This graph shows the relationship between the global subjectivity and rate of positive words.
-Their is a positive correlation between the variables that increases at a decreasing rate then starts to decline, suggesting that the rate of positive words is highest when global subjectivity is .75.
+There is a positive correlation between the variables that increases at a decreasing rate then starts to decline, suggesting that the rate of positive words is highest when global subjectivity is .75.